kuhumcst/texton/administration.md

 2. See the previous section.

 3. The contents of index.php may seem overwhelming, but making the integration work is really simple.
-Look for this code:
+You have to look for this code:

 ```php
 //* DUMMY CODE TO SANITY CHECK GENERATED SCRIPT (TODO Remove one of the two solidi from the beginning of this line to activate your own code)